-Example: X, in consideration of $\gtrless10,000$ lent to him by Y and Z, promises Y and Z jointly to repay them that sum with interest on a day specified.
+Example: X, in consideration of ₹10,000 lent to him by Y and Z, promises Y and Z jointly to repay them that sum with interest on a day specified.
 Y dies.
-The right to claim performance rests with Y's representatives jointly with Z during Z's life, and after the death of Z, with the representatives of Y and Z jointly.
+The right to claim performance rests with Y's contribution exists between co-sureties.

+representatives jointly with Z during Z's life, and after the death of Z, with the representatives of Y and Z jointly.